Skip to content

 0.2.5 Algorithm Learning Roadmap

-From an overall perspective, we can divide the process of learning data structures and algorithms into three stages.
+Overall, we can divide the process of learning data structures and algorithms into three stages.

 1. Stage 1: Algorithm introduction.
 We need to familiarize ourselves with the characteristics and usage of various data structures, and learn the principles, processes, uses, and efficiency of different algorithms.